 There Are Multiple Aspects Of Remote Onboarding

-Before we begin to talk about remote onboarding for universities, let’s go over some of the general aspects of remote onboarding:
+Before we begin to talk about remote onboarding for universities, let’s go over some of the general aspects of remote onboarding and best practices:

 - Paperwork: Most paperwork is geared towards face-to-face onboarding.
 When onboarding remotely, you need to be able to translate the paperwork electronically.